maitepv87/rtk-async-demo-pokeapi/README.md

-# RTK-Async-Demo-PokeAPI
+# RTK-Axios-PokeAPI

 ## Description

-RTK-Async-Demo-PokeAPI is a testing lab built with **React**, **Redux Toolkit**, and **Axios**, designed to explore efficient state management and API integration patterns.
+RTK-Axios-PokeAPI is a testing lab built with **React**, **Redux Toolkit**, and **Axios**, designed to explore efficient state management and API integration patterns.
 This project allows hands-on experimentation with:

 - Fetching Pokémon data asynchronously using Axios
 - Managing global state with Redux Toolkit